 New Jersey is a progressive State in supporting a child’s right to higher education.
 Parents having separated or divorced will find it difficult in this State to evade contributions.

 Answers to Your College Tuition Questions

-If you are getting ready to send your child off to college this fall, or if your child is already in the midst of their college education and you have questions about your obligations and rights, our skilled and knowledgable can give you answers and help you devise a clear strategy for achieving your goals.
+If you are getting ready to send your child off to college this fall, or if your child is already in the midst of their college education and you have questions about your obligations and rights, our skilled and knowledgeable can give you answers and help you devise a clear strategy for achieving your goals.
 We understand how dear your children are to you, and we also understand the realities of college tuition costs.
-Contact us to set up your FREE consultation with an attorney.
+Contact us to set up an initial consultation with an attorney.